Santa Fe de Nuevo México

+Nuevo México is often incorrectly believed to have taken its name from the post-independent nation of Mexico.
+But as early as 1561 (260 years before Mexican independence), Spanish colonial explorers used el Nuevo México to refer to Cíbola, cities of wealth reported to exist far to the north of the recently conquered Aztec Empire.
+This name also evoked the Mexica people's accounts of their ancestral origin in Aztlán to the north before their migration to Mexico centuries prior.
+The Nahuatl-language history of the Mexica people, the Crónica Mexicayotl, dated to 1609, makes this identification explicit, describing how the Mexica left "their home there in Old Mexico Aztlan Quinehuayan Chicomoztoc, which today they call New Mexico (yancuic mexico)."

 Geography

-Nuevo México was centered on the upper valley of the Rio Grande (Río Bravo del Norte): from the crossing point of Oñate on the river south of Ciudad Juárez, it extended north, encompassing an area that included most of the present-day U.S. state of New Mexico.
-It had variably defined borders, and included sections of present-day U.S. states: western Texas, southern Colorado, southwestern Kansas, and the Oklahoma panhandle.
-Actual Spanish settlements were centered at Santa Fe, and extended north to Taos pueblo and south to Albuquerque.
-Except for the first decade of the province's existence, its capital was in the foothills of the Sangre de Cristo Mountains at the ancient city of La Villa Real de la Santa Fe de San Francisco de Asís (modern day Santa Fe).
+Nuevo México was centered on the upper valley of the Rio Grande (Río Bravo del Norte): from the crossing point of Oñate on the river south of Ciudad Juárez, it extended north to the Colorado River, encompassing an area that included most of the present-day American state of New Mexico and sections of Texas, Colorado, Kansas, and the Oklahoma panhandle.
+Actual Spanish settlements were centered at Santa Fe, and extended north to Taos pueblo and south to Albuquerque (Tiguex).
+Its provincial capital was in the foothills of the Sangre de Cristo Mountains at the ancient city of La Villa Real de la Santa Fe de San Francisco de Asís (modern-day Santa Fe).
+At its furthest extent, its reach extended eastward throughout the Llano Estacado due to early exploration by Francisco Vázquez de Coronado, and westward into Las Vegas Springs due to Antonio Armijo's later expeditions.
+Its outposts were widespread, throughout what is now the Southwestern United States.
+From the time of Camino Real de Tierra Adentro, which eventually connected to the Old Spanish Trail, Santa Fe Trail, and the subsequent Atchison, Topeka and Santa Fe Railway.

-Regions and municipalities

-Many of these regions are now U.S. counties and metropolitan areas.